openlibx402/openlibx402/packages/typescript/openlibx402-langchain/README.md

 # openlibx402-langchain

-LangChain integration for OpenLibX402 protocol in Python.
+LangChain integration for OpenLibX402 protocol in TypeScript.

 ## Features